Do not grow knotweed in your garden or share cuttings of existing plants, be PlantWise and use Grow Me Instead to avoid planting knotweeds.

 Status in the CKISS region

-Giant, Japanese and Bohemian knotweeds are classified as Contain for the CKISS region on the CKISS Annual Priority List.
+Giant, Japanese, and Bohemian knotweeds are classified as Contain in the CKISS region on the CKISS Annual Priority List.